belanasaikiran/Team-6-Big-Data-Project/README.md

-# Car Model Prediction with ML Models
+# Car Make & Model Prediction with Xception

 This project aims to build a program which can identify the make and model of a car from an image.